July 2022 - Capital City College

 Michelle, who has also reported for US media including NBC News, explained how she studied TV journalism at university and did an internship at Al Jazeera, aided by a friend’s mum who was a presenter and introduced her to an executive producer.

-She said: “You need to study media or journalism, but you also do need to get yourself out there and telling stories.
+She said: “You need to study media or journalism, but you also do need to get yourself out there and tell stories.
 It’s also about connections as well, so network and make sure people know that you’re interested in working in the industry because then they’re more likely to help you.”

 Al Jazeera’s main headquarters are in Doha, Qatar, with Al Jazeera English located at The Shard.
 The channel broadcasts to 80 million homes in 100 countries and its reporters come from all over the world.

-Michelle admitted it can be harder for under-represented groups to find work in the industry but with the right mentors and determination it was possible to succeed.
+Michelle admitted it can be harder for under-represented groups to find work in the industry but with the right mentors and determination, it was possible to succeed.

 “As long as you go in there and you’re confident in yourself and you have stories and you do the work, there’s nothing stopping any of you from achieving in news,” she said.

-The End of Year Show celebrated the work created by students across the college’s Creative Media, Computing and Music courses, and saw this year’s best performing students presented with mini-Oscar statuettes and certificates of achievement.
+The End of Year Show celebrated the work created by students across the college’s Creative Media, Computing and Music courses, and saw this year’s best-performing students presented with mini-Oscar statuettes and certificates of achievement.

 CONEL invests in new £30k music recording studio

-Students on Music courses at CONEL will be able record and mix their own tracks in a new £30,000 recording studio at the college’s Tottenham Centre this September.
+Students on Music courses at CONEL will be able to record and mix their own tracks in a new £30,000 recording studio at the college’s Tottenham Centre this September.

 The studio is kitted out with leading industry-standard equipment and features a live recording area, control room, microphones, mixers, synthesizers and digital software.